 Karen is 13.
 In the past 11 years she has lived in two group homes who had seven foster families.
 She was tired of coming home from school and wondering whether she would be greeted by her social worker and by a box packed with all of her belongings in it because it was time to move once more.
-Karen's parents had dis-
+Karen's parents had disappeared and no one had brought her to court to free her for adoption.